 Want some helpful hints for how pronounce sounds and guided reading tips?

-Our staff have record helpful videos modelling phonics sounds and guided reading tips.
+Our staff have record helpful videos modelling guided reading tips.
+Below are also some videos of each phase of phonics teaching where the pronunciation of all sounds are modelled.
 Watch the videos to find out more about supporting reading at home.

 Please see below some helpful videos created by the St. Rose's staff on phonics:

 Year 1 Guided Reading

 At St. Rose's we encourage children to write regularly across the curriculum, in all subjects.